Icon-Newsletter

 Online learning is conducted to provide different learning methods for different kinds of learners.

-Students are required to attend in-school classes once in a while.NoYesNo
+Students are required to attend in-school classes occasionally. ✔️

 Which Learning Method is the Best for My Child?

-Deciding which learning method is best for your child can be a challenge for parents.
-For one, you’re not only considering the costs of education but also the health risks of the current pandemic.
+Deciding which learning method is best for your child can be challenging for parents.
+For one, you’re not only considering the costs of education but also potential risks whenever they go outside.

-• Want the teacher to take the full responsibility of educating your kids
+• Want the teacher to take full responsibility for educating your kids

 • Want to monitor your child’s learning routine regularly